-After digging into the romantic side of time travel last week, I'm closing out the When Am I?
-Marathon with a "fish out of water" tale of medieval guys in a 1980s city.
+After digging into the romantic side of time travel last week, I'm closing out this marathon with a "fish out of water" tale of medieval guys in a 1980s city.
 Judging by the low quality of the DVD I picked up at the library, this isn't a movie that's been making the rounds lately.
 Regardless, I've taken the gamble and stayed with it until the confounding end.
-Let's get to the questions before someone tunnels into this post!

 We begin in 14th-century England.
 The Black Death is overtaking the country, and hope is grim.
 Young Griffin (Hamish MacFarlane) sees a vision that drives the group of guys to tunnel underground to escape the plague.
 Amazingly, they arrive in modern-day New Zealand, but the guys just think it's a big city in their timeline.
 Led by the reckless Connor (Bruce Lyons), they search for a church that may hold the key to overcoming the Black Death in their own time.
 The danger rises when Griffin's latest vision shows a future death.
 His visions have been correct so far, so the outlook is grim for the out-of-place medieval group.